ecerulm/vue-express-session-cookie/README.md

 In order to login, you need to put the same value for username and for password.

-Then click again on Login and you will be able to login
+Then click again on Login and you will be able to login.

+The successful login will set the session cookie `connect.sid` and set the maxAge to 1 hour.

+If running on HTTPS it will get the Secure attribute in the cookie.

+# TODO

+* Set cookie name to `__Host-connect.sid`